 Caring is tough at the best of times.
 Caring while holding down a full or part-time job can be even tougher.
 So, here are some simple tips to help you support employees as best you can.

-All of this will differ from employee-to-employee, so it’s key that you or whoever’s managing them has a true understanding of what works best for their individual needs.
+All of this will differ from employee to employee, so it’s important that their line manager has a true understanding of what works best for their individual needs.

 2. Be supportive

 If an employee comes to you to talk about their carer responsibilities and/or struggles, be supportive.
 Talk to them, take the time to understand their situation and encourage them to be open – often, having this kind of two-way dialogue will help uncover easy solutions.

 In addition, taking a positive and proactive approach will encourage others to come forward too.

 As with any type of working relationship, it can’t be all take and no give.
 Whether it’s an early finish every now and then to make an appointment, freedom to take and make phone calls during working hours, or changing tasks or relaxing deadlines as and where you can – actively making the effort to make their lives easier when they need it can make all the difference.

 If an employee’s been with you continuously for 26 weeks or more, they can apply for flexible working (it may soon become a day-one right).
 So, instead of waiting for them to request it, why not be proactive and offer them a flexible working arrangement to help them fulfil their caring responsibilities?